Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 For some patients with malignant obstructions of the gastrointestinal tract, the use of expandable metal stents may provide palliation of obstructive symptoms.
 Esophageal, biliary, gastroduodenal, and colorectal stents are available.[

-Octreotide is usually given subcutaneously at 50 to 200 µg 3 times per day and may reduce the nausea, vomiting, and abdominal pain of malignant bowel obstruction.
-For select patients, the addition of an anticholinergic such as scopolamine may be helpful in reducing the associated painful colic of malignant bowel obstruction when octreotide alone is ineffective.
+Octreotide is usually given subcutaneously at 50 to 200 µg three times per day and may reduce the nausea, vomiting, and abdominal pain of malignant bowel obstruction.
+For select patients in whom octreotide alone is ineffective, the addition of an anticholinergic such as scopolamine may help reduce the associated painful colic of malignant bowel obstruction.
 When either scopolamine or octreotide is used alone, each is ineffective.[

 Current Clinical Trials